jdlafferty/relational/experiments/object_argsort_autoregressive/readme.md

 3) Plotting and analyzing learning curves is done in `learning_curve_analysis.ipynb`

 Our experiments used the parameters above.
-The complete logs of our runs are available to view at: [[W&B link.
-Temporarily hidden for anonymization]].
+The complete logs of our runs are available to view at: [W&B project link](https://wandb.ai/awni00/object_argsort_autoregressive?workspace=user-awni00).